EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images

-Inspired by these insights, we propose a parameter-efficient fine-tuning method: Low-Rank Adaptation based on Random Vectors (RVLoRA).
-RVLoRA builds upon the foundational concept of LoRA but introduces a crucial enhancement: the integration of randomly initialized vectors $a$ and $b$.
-These vectors serve to scale the low-rank matrices, thereby enhancing the model's adaptability across different scales and contexts.
+Recent research has revealed the potent role of fixed, random parameters in deep learning frameworks, offering a powerful solution to one of the most significant challenges in monocular depth estimation: scale ambiguity.
+This inherent challenge means models struggle to perceive actual scene scale, demanding exceptional robustness to scale variations.
+As the studies have shown that introducing random vectors into LoRA can significantly boost a model's adaptive capacity \cite{kopiczko2024vera, lu2022frozen}, this can be an efficient mechanism for fine-tuning a model to mitigate the challenge of scale ambiguity.
+Moreover, within the affine transformations heavily leveraged by deep learning, freezing randomly initialized parameters is a critical technique.
+It enhances the network's ability to capture and generalize these transformations by preventing the model from overfitting to specific transform patterns seen during training \cite{frankle2021training}, thereby strengthening the robustness of the low-rank matrices $A$ and $B$.

+Building on these insights, a parameter-efficient fine-tuning method is proposed: Low-Rank Adaptation based on Random Vectors (RVLoRA).
+The proposed method incorporates frozen, randomly initialized vectors a and b into the LoRA framework.
+These vectors provide a continuous and stable random perturbation to the model's internal weights, creating a multiple set of scale transformations, and compelling the model to learn essential and generalizable geometric relationships rather than the absolute depth of specific scenes.
+By preventing overfitting to the training data's scale, the frozen random vectors make the model fundamentally robustly adapt to scale changes, enabling it to deliver consistent and accurate depth estimations across diverse new scenes.